 The US has restricted travel from India from 4 May citing “extraordinarily high Covid-19 caseloads and multiple variants circulating in the country”.
 The United States has improved the travel advisory for India, lowering it from the highest Level 4, which means no travel, to Level 3, which urges citizens to reconsider travel.

-The US has prohibited travel from India for people who have lived in the country for last 14 days.
-The only exceptions to this restriction are American citizens, students, and those who can prove their travel to the US is in national interest.
+The US has prohibited travel from India for people who have lived in the country for the last 14 days.
+The only exceptions to this restriction are American citizens, students, and those who can prove their travel to the US is in the national interest.
 Students seeking to commence studies in the fall, academics, journalists and individuals who provide critical infrastructure support in countries affected by a geographic COVID-19 restriction are eligible for exemption from this ban.